 Review timing

-Bidwell reviews during business hours.
+Bidwell reviews 7 days a week, including weekends.
 The clinician may approve treatment, ask follow-up questions, or redirect to in-person care.

 Pharmacy timing